-Planning a vacation to Majorca
+Planning a Mallorca vacation

 | AD – sponsored post |

 Majorca has long been a popular tourist spot, especially for families and sun lovers.
 It offers everything you would expect from one of the Balearic Islands, and so much more.
 I lived there for six months and I loved it.
-If you are planning on visiting Majorca for the first time, it is always a good idea to do a bit of research so you can find out about the best places to visit, as well as some useful tips that will help you to save money and make the most of your holiday.
+If you are planning a Mallorca vacation for the first time, it is always a good idea to do a bit of research so you can find out about the best places to visit, as well as some useful tips that will help you to save money and make the most of your holiday.
 Read on to discover everything you need to know about booking a trip to Majorca.

 Majorca or Mallorca?